MicrosoftDocs/power-platform/power-platform/guidance/coe/core-components.md

 ### Admin \| Sync Template v2 (Model Driven Apps)

 The Admin \| Sync Template v2 (Model Driven Apps) flow runs when an environment is created or modified, and gets model-driven app information.
-This information is retrieved from underlying Dataverse entities and requires the user running the flow to have system administrator privileges in the environment.
+This information is retrieved from underlying Dataverse tables and requires the user running the flow to have system administrator privileges in the environment.

 ### Admin \| Sync Template v2 (PVA)

 The Admin \| Sync Template v2 (PVA) flow runs when an environment is created or updated, and retrieves Power Virtual Agents (bot) information.
-This information is retrieved from underlying Dataverse entities and requires the user running the flow to have system administrator privileges in the environment.
+This information is retrieved from underlying Dataverse tables and requires the user running the flow to have system administrator privileges in the environment.

 Turning on this flow is optional, and we recommend that you do so only if you're using Power Virtual Agents in your tenant and are interested in getting a tenant-wide overview.